 - A2.
-You may send questions about the notice of funding opportunity to citizenshipgrantprogram@uscis.dhs.gov.
-For questions about the budget or Grants.gov, you may email CISMailbox@hq.dhs.gov.
-You may also contact Grants.gov directly at support@grants.gov or call 1-800-518-4726.
+Send questions about the grant program to citizenshipgrantprogram@uscis.dhs.gov.
+For questions about Grants.gov, email support@grants.gov or call 1-800-518-4726.
 The Grants.gov Contact Center is open 24 hours a day, 7 days a week. - Q3.
 Is there a list of current USCIS grant recipients available? - A3.
 Yes.
 You can find a list of current and previous grant recipients on the Citizenship Resource Center web page.